Video + Sound

 — Stephen Slappe, Lead Faculty, Video + Sound

 Moving images and sound make up the basic components of communication and self-expression in the 21st century.
 From big budget Hollywood productions to homemade online videos, our culture is immersed in a media atmosphere.
-The BFA in Video + Sound at PNCA promotes an expansive investigation of video and sound as disciplines both distinct and allied.
+The Video + Sound concentration within the Media Arts major promotes an expansive investigation of video and sound as disciplines both distinct and allied.
 Cultivating a practice-based media literacy, this program supports the acquisition of critical, aesthetic, and technical skills, which are vital to cultural production.
 Video + Sound students draw on the rich histories and interconnections between video art, sound art, experimental film, installation, performance, and network culture.

 Principles of video and sound are taught in hands-on learning environments where students gain the technical skills needed to communicate ideas through structure, pace, rhythm, duration, and the interplay between image and sound.
 As students’ recording and editing skills increase, so do the opportunities

 to expand beyond single channel video.
 Sound performances, multi-channel video and sound installations, interactive screens, live video mixing, and repurposing outmoded technology are but a few examples of strategies employed by advanced Video + Sound students.

 During SIX, a special event with celebrated sound artist Robert Henke, students gather in Swigert Commons.
 Photo by Kaija Cornett ‘12.